naturepoems/naturepoems/quotes/The French Symbolist Movement (Late 19th century)/Arthur Rimbaud/index.md

 ---
 layout: author
 title: Arthur Rimbaud
-description: "Rimbaud is known for his innovative use of language and imagery.
-In his poems, such as 'Le Bateau Ivre' (The Drunken Boat), Rimbaud explores the relationship between nature and the self, pushing the boundaries of poetic form."
+description: "Rimbaud was a revolutionary poet whose works, such as 'A Season in Hell,' often illustrated his turbulent relationship with nature and expression, influencing the Symbolist movement profoundly."
 subject: "The French Symbolist Movement (Late 19th century)"
 parent: The French Symbolist Movement (Late 19th century)
 permalink: /The French Symbolist Movement (Late 19th century)/Arthur Rimbaud/